-- To enter a new project either click New on the File menu or click the New button, \Box , on the Main Toolbar. - To edit existing file either click on Enter/Edit Data on the Actions menu on the Main Menu bar, or click the Edit Data button, , on the Main Toolbar.
+- To enter a new project either click New on the File menu or click the New icon, 1, on the Main Menu bar. - To edit existing file either click on Enter/Edit Data on the Actions menu on the Input Menu bar, or click the Edit Data button, rightarrow, on the Input Toolbar.